National Gallery of Art

 On Beckett

 Bill Irwin is both a Tony Award-winning actor and a master clown.
-When he steps on the stage at Klein Theatre, he’ll explore both the comedy and tragedy of the essential work of Nobel Prize winner Samuell Beckett.
+When he steps on the stage at Klein Theatre, he’ll explore both the comedy and tragedy of the essential work of Nobel Prize winner Samuel Beckett.
 The one-man show features physical and verbal comedy that makes Beckett’s writings accessible to all.

 Tickets